sharproyalz/css-position/0_Lesson/README.md

 - Search for Live Server by Ritwick Dey and install.
 - To use this. right click inside an html file and click 'Open with Live Server'.

+#### Final - Starting and Final Output Folder

+Each lessons except this one (lesson 0) has a starting and final output folder.
+Starting folder is where you will start to solve the given challenges and final output folder is the expected output.

+Congratulations!
+You can now start the tutorial.